-Pay the applicable fees
+Pay the Green Card renewal fees

-So in total, it will cost you around $540 to renew your Green Card.
 You can pay these fees online through a valid Visa, MasterCard, American Express, or Discover card.
 If you do not prefer online payments, you can pay through money order or check, but USCIS does not accept cash.
 After USCIS receives the payment, you will get a receipt as proof.

 Submit supporting and required documents

 When you choose a reason for renewal, the instructions in the Form I-90 will list the documents you have to submit.